 In 2009, he was inducted into the American Academy of Arts & Sciences.
-Since its founding by John Adams, James Bowdoin, John Hancock and other scholar-patriots, the Academy has elected as members the finest minds and most influential leaders from each generation, including George Washington and Benjamin Franklin in the eighteenth century, Daniel Webster and Ralph Waldo Emerson in the nineteenth, and Albert Einstein and Winston Churchill in the twentieth.
+Since its founding by John Adams, James Bowdoin, John Hancock and other scholar-patriots, the academy has elected as members the finest minds and most influential leaders from each generation, including George Washington and Benjamin Franklin in the 18th century, Daniel Webster and Ralph Waldo Emerson in the 19th and Albert Einstein and Winston Churchill in the 20th.
 The current membership includes more than 250 Nobel laureates and more than 60 Pulitzer Prize winners.

-He began his dance training at the State University of New York at Binghamton (SUNY), where he studied classical ballet and modern dance.
-After living in Amsterdam, Mr. Jones returned to SUNY, where he became co-founder of the American Dance Asylum in 1973.
-Before forming Bill T. Jones/Arnie Zane Dance Company in 1982, Mr. Jones choreographed and performed nationally and internationally as a soloist and duet company with his late partner, Arnie Zane.
+He began his dance training at the State University of New York at Binghamton, where he studied classical ballet and modern dance.
+After living in Amsterdam, Jones returned to SUNY, where he became co-founder of the American Dance Asylum in 1973.
+Before forming Bill T. Jones/Arnie Zane Dance Company in 1982, Jones choreographed and performed nationally and internationally as a soloist and duet company with his late partner, Arnie Zane.

-In the summers of 1992, 1998 and 2007, Bill T. Jones was in residence with his company at Skidmore College and in 2008, he received an honorary doctorate during commencement.
+In the summers of 1992, 1998 and 2007, Jones was in residence with his company at Skidmore College and in 2008 he received an honorary doctorate during commencement.

 Fall 2008/Spring 2009: Terence Blanchard

-Blanchard's work as a film score composer came to fruition through an association with film director and actor, Spike Lee.
-Initially a soloist on Lee's soundtracks, he has gone on to compose scores for over fifty major motion pictures including: Miracle at St. Anna, Malcolm X, The 25th Hour, Inside Man, Talk to Me, Jungle Fever, Bamboozled, and She Hate Me.
+Blanchard's work as a film-score composer came to fruition through an association with film director and actor Spike Lee.
+Initially a soloist on Lee's soundtracks, he has gone on to compose scores for more than 50 major motion pictures including Miracle at St. Anna, Malcolm X, The 25th Hour, Inside Man, Talk to Me, Jungle Fever, Bamboozled and She Hate Me.
 His numerous awards for his contributions to film include multiple Emmy and Golden Globe nominations for Mo' Better Blues, The Heart Speaks, The Promised Land, and The 25th Hour.

 Another collaboration with Lee in 2006 produced the four-hour Hurricane Katrina documentary for HBO, When the Levees Broke.
 The subsequent album, A Tale of God's Will (A Requiem for Katrina), garnered the composer a Grammy Award in 2007 for Best Large Jazz Ensemble Album.
 Requiem is the featured reading for the First-Year Experience.